hdlopesrocha/gdax.email/README.md

 # gdax.email
 GDAX email notifications

-This app fetches your gdax account for any buy/sell every 30 seconds.

-A report is sent every time there is a new fill.
+This app fetches your gdax account every 30 seconds.
+A report is sent every time there is a new fill (buy/sell).

-Create a GDAX API key.
+* Create a GDAX API key.

-Add your credentials to **application.properties**
+* Add your credentials to **application.properties**

-Dependencies:
+* Install dependencies:
 ```
 npm install express --save
 npm install gdax --save